 In early 2018, Rubel released Casas, his second album.
 The record accounts for a meaningful dialogue between MPB and hip-hop, thanks to the added value of rappers Emicida and Rincon Sapiência.
 It appeared on the best releases of the year lists and received a Latin Grammy nomination.
 Since then, he has toured Europe, the US and Latin America.
 In the following years, he released two duet songs with female singers Anavitória (2019’s “Partilhar”) and Adriana Calcanhoto (2020’s “Você Me Pergunta”).

 Cícero Rosa Lins, known simply as Cícero, took his first steps on the Rio de Janeiro scene when he was still a teenager, fronting the indie rock band Alice.
 But those memories are already far behind in time.
-More than ten years have passed since he started his solo career, as a new singer-songwriter, with 2011’s Canções de Apartamento (“Apartment Songs”), a debut album that he recorded at home and later made available for free download.
-With references to local legends like Tom Jobim and Braguinha, his initial songbook also included a great version of Los Hermanos’ song “Conversa de Botas Batidas”.
+More than ten years have passed since he started his solo career, as a singer-songwriter, with 2011’s Canções de Apartamento (“Apartment Songs”), a debut album that he recorded at home and later made available for free download.
+With references to local legends like Tom Jobim and Braguinha, his initial songbook also included a version of Los Hermanos’ song “Conversa de Botas Batidas”.

 In 2013, Cícero released his second album, Sábado, once again produced on his own and at home, with the collaboration of Marcelo Camelo, Silva, and Mahmundi.
 For 2015’s A Praia, his third record, he flirts with electronic music and finds more colorful atmospheres without losing his introspective imprint.
 Two years later, in 2017, the singer-songwriter from Rio joined forces with the wildcard band Albatroz to release Cícero & Albatroz, with the song “A Cidade” as the main single.
 In 2020, Cícero released his fifth album Cosmo.
 And early this year, he returned to the spotlight with a beautiful song called “Sem Distância”.